 Latest News

-Hans Sachs, in a full concert performance of this amazing opera, in August 2022
+Somnus, in a full concert performance of this beautiful opera, in May 2024

 I have called this section of my site 'Learning', partly because it includes a variety of different resources which I hope will help visitors to improve their own singing, but also partly because it is something that I do myself, constantly.
 It is a very competitive world and all professional singers have to constantly strive to be the best they can, learning continuously by reading, watching, listening and doing!